aviaryan/BigEval.js/README.md

 ### Using

 After including *BigEval.js*, the first step is to get a handle to the BigEval object.
 Then we can use the `exec()` method to solve a expression.
+See [project page](http://aviaryan.in/BigEval.js/index.html) for a working example.
 ```javascript
 var Obj = new BigEval();
 var result = Obj.exec("5! + 6.6e3 * ((321-147) % 26)"); // 118920